rwxrob/skilstak/docs/boost/README.md

 ## What will we learn?

 Because the Boost is a live, crowd-sourced, learning event, the content is always very organic and changes based on what makes sense as we encounter it.
-Here's what we currently plan to cover in the current year (not necessarily in this order):

-*  Learning to learn the RWX way (becoming an autodidact).
-*  Install terminal application, podman, and Ubuntu Linux container.
-*  Know the difference between a container and a virtual machine.
-*  Navigate and manage files from command line.
-*  Manage processes from command line.
-*  Edit text with commands and with terminal editors.
-*  Take efficient, searchable notes with Markdown and MkDocs.
-*  Work with structured data in JSON, YAML, and delimited formats.
-*  Understand how the Internet actually works.
-*  Save source to GitHub with git and gh from command line.
-*  Write safe shell scripts in bash and ash with shellcheck.
-*  Follow UNIX philosophies and use filters over plugins.
-*  Customize Bash profile and environment.
-*  Customize Vim text editing sessions.
-*  Manage terminal windows with screen and TMUX.
-*  Do effective research from command line with lynx and w3m.
-*  Sample a little coding in Perl, Python, Ruby, C, Go, and Rust.
-*  Organize commands for portability and start your own "dot files" repo.
-*  Create and maintain a consumable, sustainable resume.
-*  Learn just enough Web development to create a personal profile page.
-*  Network and foster a professional learning network/community.
-*  Know when and how to certify and get a good starting tech job.
+Each year is different.
+(See the Overview for that specific year.)

 ## Targeted careers